PerAstraAdDeum/Modern-Linux-compatible-Games/README.md

 With the advent of DXVK, Proton and Gaming Distros like CachyOS and Bazzite, Gaming on Linux has reached an all-time-high.

-This is a list of Windows games that you can play on Linux without the need for XWayland or 32-bit dependencies.
+This is a list of Windows games that you can play on Linux without the need for XWayland or 32-bit dependencies, using compatibility tools for Wine or engine recreations.

+## Playing GOG Games with Heroic Games Launcher

 All of the following games were tested with `ia32_emulation=0` Kernel argument.
 They were installed using Heroic Games Launcher's download system, which unlike GOG's offline installers does not require 32-bit emulation.
 To run them, both `Enable Wine-Wayland(Experimental) (Wine version needs to support it)` and `Enable WoW64 (Experimental)` were enabled in Heroic's Wine settings.

-## The List
+### The List

 | Game Name  | Platform | Tested with | DXVK/VK3D version | Runs? | Comment |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |